 Renovations typically involve some restoration work.
 For example, you might repaint the walls or cabinets or replace fixtures or hardware.
 You could update old or outdated items.
 Renovations are work that revives a room or home but doesn't change the layout.
 They also may be used to add value to a home before you list it for sale.
 Because of this, renovations are often small-scale projects.

-Remodels, on the other hand, include changes to a home’s structure or layout.
+On the other hand, remodels include changes to a home's structure or layout.
 They function to transform a home rather than update one or two rooms.
 They often involve changing the use of space (or many spaces at once).

 Examples of common renovations include: